 If shares of AAPL are trading at $175, the intrinsic value of the $150 3-month call is $25.
 And if AAPL trades even higher, up to $185, the intrinsic value would be $35.

 As you can see, a small percentage increase for a stock price can lead to much bigger percentage gains for your option contract.

 In the example above, a 5.7% increase in the price of AAPL shares would lead to a 40% increase in the intrinsic value of the option.

 If you own a put contract, it gives you the right to sell 100 shares of stock at a specific price.

-If shares of NFLX are trading at $550, that put contract would have an intrinsic value of $30.
+If shares of NFLX are trading at $450, the put contract has an intrinsic value of $50.

 As shares of the stock move lower, your put contract becomes more valuable.

-Having the ability to sell shares at $580 when the stock is trading at $500 gives you the ability to immediately turn an $80 profit.
+Having the ability to sell shares at $500 when the stock is trading at $400 gives you the ability to immediately turn a profit of $100 profit.

 These traders buy call contracts when they expect stocks to trade higher.